osm-search/Nominatim/docs/admin/Import-and-Update.md

 address   |   59h        |  500 GB    |  260 GB
 full      |   80h        |  575 GB    |  300 GB

 You can also customize the styles further.
-For an description of the style format see [the development section](../develop/Import.md).
+For a description of the style format see [the development section](../develop/Import.md).

 ## Initial import of the data